redhat-ztp/openshift-acm-oot-drv/README.md

 # openshift-acm-oot-drv

-This repository contains playbooks to manage out of tree drivers using the Special Resource Operator on Redhat ACM managed clusters.
+This repository contains playbooks to manage out-of-tree drivers using the Special Resource Operator on Red Hat ACM (RHACM) managed clusters.

-The target deployment model is a RHACM hub cluster managing many spoke SNO clusters as illustrated below.
+The target deployment model is a RHACM hub cluster managing multi-spoke Single Node Openshift (SNO) clusters as illustrated below.

 ```